aham-oudeis/Training/launch_school/RB120-OOP/Notes/template.md

 > Protected methods are very similar to private methods.
 The main  difference between them is protected methods allow access between class  instances, while private methods don't.
 If a method is protected, it  can't be invoked from outside the class.
 This allows for controlled  access, but wider access between class instances.
 >
 > A protected method is like a private method in that it can only be invoked from within the implementation of a class or its subclasses.
 It differs from a private method in that it may be explicitly invoked on any instance of the class, and it is not restricted to implicit invocation on self.
 A protected method can be used, for example, to define an accessor that allows instances of a class to share internal state with each other, but does not allow users of the class to access that state. (p.
 232)

-But...

-> It is important to understand, however, that Ruby’s metaprogramming capabilities make it trivial to invoke private and protected methods and even to access encapsulated instance variables.
-To invoke the private utility method defined in the previous code, you can use the send method, or you can use instance_eval to evaluate a block in the context of the object:
->
-> ```ruby
-> w = Widget.new # Create a Widget
-> w.send :utility_method # Invoke private method!
-> w.instance_eval { utility_method } # Another way to invoke it
-> w.instance_eval { @x } # Read instance variable of w
-> ```
->

 Example: